insooeric/Gomoku-AI/README.md

 # Gomoku-AI

-A Gomoku AI that uses various AI algorithm that evaluates the game under rules and give optimized result.
+A Gomoku AI that uses various AI algorithm and evaluates the game under rules and give optimized result.

 ---